Myriades-ll/BatteryLevel/README.md

 # Battery Level

 This is a [Domoticz](https://www.domoticz.com/) plugin.

 ## Features

-* Create one device for every real device in use
+* create one device for every real device in use
+* define empty level
+  * icon change on four steps

 ## Automation (options)

-* Can marks every newly device as used
+* marks every device as used at device creation
+* add notification at device creation
+* create location
+  * 3 sorting methods: ascending, none or descending
+    * sorting by percentage then name